edds-kill-a-thon/edds-kill-a-thon/README.md

 my texts are often incomprehensible because i type very fast and end up making lots of spelling mistakes in conversations. will i ever stop? wouldn't you like to know weather boy

-my dni is the basic criteria. otherwise i block or hide freely
+my dni is the basic criteria. i block or hide freely

 mentally ill and emotionally unstable....... i experience chronic derealisation & depersonalisation ....... i have disorganised attachment style